bseverns/seedBox/docs/tutorials/live_input_prime_mode.md

 source slot and leaves the path string set to `"live-in"` so both the Teensy graph and the simulator know they should sip the live input mixer.【F:src/engine/Granular.cpp†L247-L276】

+**Coverage receipts.** When you zoom out from the live lane, every prime mode now has an explicit regression trail in the seed-system roadmap.
+After this lab, flip to the roadmap's regression section to see the tap-tempo lineage check and preset-restore test that landed in the same suite — that way future students can jump from prose to Unity proof without spelunking the repo history.【F:docs/roadmaps/seed_system.md†L74-L94】

 ## 2. Run the regression

 The new regression in `tests/test_app/test_seed_prime_modes.cpp` walks the whole